nazarsosyak/adav-group/example.md

       <h2 class="text-accent">Cluster membership</h2>

       <p>
-        The clusters shown in the 3D plot are <strong>not predefined categories</strong> such as sectors or industries.
-        They emerge directly from how individual stocks behave during the outbreak window.
+        The clusters shown in the 3D plot below emerge directly from how individual stocks behave during the outbreak window.
       </p>

       <p>